 - Identification of the material that you believe to be infringing and adequate information so that we may locate the material [e.g. providing URLs to the works in question]

 - A statement that you are the rights owner to alleged material(s) (or authorized to act on behalf of the owner) and believe that use of the material(s) in dispute is not authorized by the copyright owner, its agent, or the law

-- Your contact information, including full name, address, telephone number (best number for contact), and a valid email address.
-Please also provide a preferred method of contact for follow-up with you
+- Your contact information, including full name, address, telephone number, and email address.
+Please also provide a preferred method of communication for follow-up.

-Within two weeks of receiving notice, we will respond with acknowledgement of receipt and remove the material from public view while we assess the claim.
-Please be aware that the amount of time necessary to fully investigate a claim to reach a final determination will vary according to the complexity of the case.
-However, we will follow up to provide the results of our investigation.
+Within two or three days of receiving notice, we will respond with an acknowledgement of receipt.
+We may remove the material from public view while we assess the claim.
+Please be aware that the amount of time necessary to fully investigate a claim will vary according to the case's complexity.
+We will follow up to provide the results of our investigation.